 Michael Pellew: Rock n Roll Heaven

-Michael Pellew uses pencils and colour to document musicians in his “rock n roll heaven,” creating a vibrant cultural artefact full of fascinating takes on music and artists.
-Michael shared his work proudly, and appeared to me knowledgeable and independent.
-I imagine this is because his interests have been recognised and made use of, providing purpose and achievement, alongside Michael’s obvious joy when producing his work.
+Michael Pellew uses pencils and colour to document musicians in his “rock n roll heaven,” creating a spirited cultural artefact full of fascinating takes on music and artists.
+Michael shared his work knowledgeably and independently, his interests recognised and made use of, providing purpose and achievement, alongside Michael’s obvious joy when producing his work.

 Raquel Albarran: Toe Cups